MISP/misp-modules/README.md

 * [HYAS Insight](misp_modules/modules/expansion/hyasinsight.py) - a hover and expansion module to get information from [HYAS Insight](https://www.hyas.com/hyas-insight).
 * [intel471](misp_modules/modules/expansion/intel471.py) - an expansion module to get info from [Intel471](https://intel471.com).
 * [IPASN](misp_modules/modules/expansion/ipasn.py) - a hover and expansion to get the BGP ASN of an IP address.
+* [ipinfo.io](misp_modules/modules/expansion/ipinfo.py) - an expansion module to get additional information on an IP address using the ipinfo.io API
 * [iprep](misp_modules/modules/expansion/iprep.py) - an expansion module to get IP reputation from packetmail.net.
 * [Joe Sandbox submit](misp_modules/modules/expansion/joesandbox_submit.py) - Submit files and URLs to Joe Sandbox.
 * [Joe Sandbox query](misp_modules/modules/expansion/joesandbox_query.py) - Query Joe Sandbox with the link of an analysis and get the parsed data.